dmd-program/dmd-100/projects/ritual/ritual_interview.md

 ### Step 3

 Read your response to **Step 2**.
 Why do you think that is?
+Record the response in your journal.

 ### Step 4

 Bear with this process, it is repetitive, but for good reason.
 Now read your response to **Step 3**.
 Why do you think that is?
+Record the response in your journal.

 ### Step 5

 Almost done.
 Now read your response to **Step 4**.
 Why do you think that is?
+Record the response in your journal.

 ### Step 6

 Finally, read your response to **Step 5**.
 Why do you think that is?

-## Part B: Reflect
-Now that you have completed Part A, let's complete Part B.

-### Step 1
-Was there any time in Part A where you felt like you were able to get to a deeper core issue?
-What did you find?
+Record the response in your journal.

-### Step 2
+### Step 7
+Now that you have completed "Five Whys", do you think any of your responses pointed to a deeper core issue?
+Was this surprising?

 ## Deliverables
 1. Write your recording in the observations input box on the assignment submission.